Weak saturation of multipartite hypergraphs: Weak saturation in the clique

 \section{Weak saturation in the clique}

 In this section we prove Theorem~\ref{t:tensor}.
-Let $H$ be a $q$-graph without isolated vertices.
-We recall the notion of a \emph{link hypergraph} of a vertex $v\in V(H)$: it is the $(q-1)$-graph defined via
+Let $H$ be a $q$-graph where $q \geq 2$ without isolated vertices.
+We recall the notion of a \emph{link hypergraph} of a vertex $v\in V(H)$: it is the $(q-1)$-graph (possibly with isolated vertices) defined via

 The \emph{co-degree} of a set $W$ of $q-1$ vertices in $H$ is

 Define the \emph{minimum positive co-degree} of $H$, in notation $\delta^*(H)$, as

 Notice that $\delta^*(H)\leq \delta^*(L_H(v))$ for all $v\in V(H)$, and equality holds for some $v$. \begin{lemma} $\wsat(n,H)\leq (\delta^*(H)-1)\binom{n}{q-1}+O_H(n^{q-2}). $ \end{lemma} \begin{proof} We apply induction on $q$.
 For $q=2$ this is a well-known fact (\cite{Faudree13}, Theorem 4).
 Suppose now that $q\geq 3$ and the statement holds for all smaller values.
 Let $H$ be a $q$-graph and let $W=\{v_1,\dots, v_{q-1}\}$ be a set satisfying $d_H(W)=\delta^*(H)$.
 Let $H_1=L_H(v_1)$ be the link hypergraph of $v_1$, and observe that $\delta^*(H_1)=\delta^*(H)$.
 A weakly $H$-saturated $q$-graph on $[n]$ is obtained as follows.
 Take a minimum weakly $H_1$-saturated $(q-1)$-graph on $[n-1]$ and insert $n$ into each edge; take a union of the resulting $q$-graph with a minimum weakly $H$-saturated $q$-graph on $[n-1]$.
 We therefore obtain